Xavier26King/DM-Blog/advanced-pagerank-blog.md

 | 5         | 0.3256 | 0.1744 | 0.3256 | 0.1744 |
 | 10        | 0.3246 | 0.1754 | 0.3246 | 0.1754 |

-Pages A and C achieve higher rankings due to receiving more authoritative links[20][21].
+Pages A and C achieve higher rankings due to receiving more authoritative links.

 ## Mathematical Guarantees: Convergence Theory

 ### Perron-Frobenius Theorem Application

-The Google matrix G satisfies three crucial properties that guarantee convergence[5][18]:
+The Google matrix G satisfies three crucial properties that guarantee convergence:

 1. **Stochastic**: Each column sums to 1
 2. **Irreducible**: Every page can reach every other page
 3. **Aperiodic**: No fixed-period cycles exist

-Under these conditions, the Perron-Frobenius theorem guarantees[5][34]:
+Under these conditions, the Perron-Frobenius theorem guarantees:
 - Unique eigenvalue λ = 1 with multiplicity 1
 - All other eigenvalues satisfy |λᵢ| < 1
 - Unique positive eigenvector (the PageRank vector)

 ### Convergence Rate Analysis

-The power method's convergence rate depends on the **second-largest eigenvalue** λ₂[11][15]:
+The power method's convergence rate depends on the **second-largest eigenvalue** λ₂:

 $$\text{Convergence rate} = \left|\frac{\lambda_2}{\lambda_1}\right| = |\lambda_2|$$

-For the Google matrix with damping factor d = 0.85, theoretical analysis shows |λ₂| ≤ 0.85, ensuring rapid convergence[13][15].
-In practice, 50-100 iterations achieve sufficient precision for web-scale computation[5][33].
+For the Google matrix with damping factor d = 0.85, theoretical analysis shows |λ₂| ≤ 0.85, ensuring rapid convergence.
+In practice, 50-100 iterations achieve sufficient precision for web-scale computation.

 ## The Damping Factor: Balancing Authority and Democracy

 ### Mathematical Interpretation

-The damping factor d represents the probability that a random surfer follows links rather than jumping to a random page[14][17].
+The damping factor d represents the probability that a random surfer follows links rather than jumping to a random page.
 This creates a balance between:

 - **Authority flow** (d → 1): Rankings dominated by link structure
 - **Democratic distribution** (d → 0): All pages receive equal importance